mulle-sde/mulle-sde/README.md

 Commands:
-   add            : create a source file from templates commands       : list of all available commands (some undocumented) extension      : manage language and buildtool extensions init           : create a new project init-and-enter : create a new project then immediately start a subshell install        : install a remote mulle-sde project, like make install
+   add            : create a source file from templates api            : show API documentation from dependencies commands       : list of all available commands (some undocumented) extension      : manage language and buildtool extensions howto          : show list of development topics for more extensive help init           : create a new project init-and-enter : create a new project then immediately start a subshell install        : install a remote mulle-sde project, like make install